 2. World Golf Hall of Fame and Museum

 Too hot to hit the links?
 Head to the World Golf Hall of Fame & Museum, located just off I-95 in St. Augustine.
-Founded to “preserve and honor the history of the game,” the Hall of Fame and Museum includes numerous permanent and traveling exhibits, including its newest permanent offering: “Honoring the Legacy: A Tribute to African-Americans in Golf.”
+Founded to “preserve and honor the history of the game,” the Hall of Fame and Museum includes numerous permanent and traveling exhibits, including its newest permanent offering: “Tales from the Collection.”
 View the exhibits, watch an IMAX movie, test your swing on the interactive Golf Simulator, or simply pay homage to golf’s greatest legends.

 3. Museum of Science and History

 Kids of all ages will enjoy spending some time at the Museum of Science and History, or “MOSH.”
 Located in downtown Jacksonville, the museum offers a wide variety of exhibits related to the natural world.
-Take a journey through the human body at the “Body Within” exhibit.
 Learn more about dolphins, whales, manatees and other marine mammals at Atlantic Tails.
 Say hello to some local Florida wildlife or gaze upward at the MOSH planetarium.
-Particularly popular right now: the museum’s summer exhibit on “Megaladon: The Largest Shark that Ever Lived.”
-For a limited time, visitors can take part in an evening “camp-in,” receiving after-hours access to the exhibit, complete with a planetarium program, rooftop access, a late-night pizza snack and continental breakfast.
+Take a walk through 12,000 years of Florida's history in "Currents of Time".
+Particularly popular right now is the museum’s summer exhibit “Expedition: Dinosaur”.

-For more information on new homes available in Nocatee, visit the Nocatee Welcome Center or call 1-800-NOCATEE.
+For more information on new homes available and the Nocatee lifestyle, explore www.Nocatee.com, stop by the Nocatee Welcome Center or call 1-904-924-6863.